Want your students to learn about blogging while connecting with others around the globe?

 How Do I Register?

 Sign up to our mailing list to stay in the loop with all the challenge news!
-This isn’t a registration form but you’ll receive an email to let you know when registrations open and you’ll get updates when there is challenge news.
+This isn’t a registration form but you’ll receive updates about the challenge and notifications of the weekly posts once it begins.

 Why Join The Challenge?